lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 ## 9. LSP: The Liskov Substitution Principle.

 > What is wanted here is something like the following substitution property: If for each object `o1` of type `S` there is an object `o2` of type `T` such that for all programs `P` defined in terms of `T`, the behavior of `P` is unchanged when `o1` is substituted for `o2`, then `S` is a subtype of `T`.

+### Guiding the Use of Inheritance

+* Application does not depend, in any way, on which of the two subtypes it uses.
+Both of the subtypes are subtitutable for the `License` Type.

+### The Square/Rectangle Problem

+* Since the behavior of the `User` depend on the types it uses, those types are not substitutable.

+### LSP and Architecture

+* over the years, the LSP has morphed into a broader principle of software design that pertains to interfaces and implementations.
+* The LSP is applicable because there are users who depend on well-defined interfaces (Java-stype interface, Ruby classes, or REST interface), and on the substitutability of the implementations of those interfaces.

+### Exampmle LSP Violation

+* Our architect would have to insulate the system from bugs like this by creating some kind of dispatch command creation module that was driven by a configuration database keyed by the dispatch URI.
+* Our architect has had to add a significant and complex mechanism to deal with the fact that the interfaces of the restful services are not all substitutable.

+### Conclusion

+* The LSP can, and should, be extended to the level of architecture.
+A simple violation of substitutability, can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

+## 10. ISP: The Interface Segregation Principle

+* Let's assume that `User` uses only `op1`, `User2` uses only `op2`, and `User3` uses only `op3`.
+* The source code of `User1` will inadvertently depend on `op2` and `op3`, even though it doesn't call them.
+* By segregating the operations into interfaces, then the source code of `User1` will depend on `U1Ops`, and `op1`, but will not depend on `OPS`.
+Thus a change to `OPS` that `User1` does not care about will not cause `User1` to be recompiled and redeployed.

+### ISP and Language

+* In dynamically typed languages like Ruby and Python, such declarations don't exist in source code.
+Instead, they are inferred at runtime.
+Thus there are no source code dependencies to force recompilation and redeployment.
+* Dynamically typed languages create systems that are more flexible and less tighly coupled that statically typed languages.

+### ISP and Architecture

+* It is harmful to depend on modules that contain more than you need.
+* Even worse, a failure of one of the features within D may cause failures in F and S.

+### Conclusion

+> Depending on something that carries baggage that you don't need can cause you troubles that you didn't expect.

+## 11. DIP: The Dependency Inversion Principle

+* The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.
+* `use`, `import`, and `include` statements should refer only to source modules containing interfaces, abstract classes, or some other kind of abstract declaration.
+> Nothing concrete should be depended on.

+## 12. Components